jessicaaustin/xarray_netcdf_hanging_issue/README.md

 Temporary repository to reproduce the issue I'm seeing with xarray.

 When I load up a netcdf file with a certain structure, it will intermittently hang while saving the file.
 I believe it's something about the file structure, but I haven't figured out what.
+I've tried removing variables from the file, in turn, and it still hangs.
+So I don't think it's something about one variable in particular.

 I've seen this with the following combos: